“You know those flights to Rome? Well I booked flights to Split instead.”

 The next day, after climbing down from the cathedral tower, we got the urge to go back to our backpacking roots.
 With very little research and no real idea as to how we would get back to Split, we boarded a local bus to Klis.

-Klis can be seen from Split, It is up in the mountains and perched upon a most unusual looking hill.
+Klis can be seen from Split.
+It is up in the mountains and perched upon a most unusual looking hill.
 The perfect place to build a fortress and keep watch upon the coastal activities below.

 The bus journey, as expected, stopped off at just about every town and village on the way and after an hour or so begun the twisting climb into the mountains.
 We have experienced and endured some rather lively mountain roads, most memorably in the Andes of Bolivia and Peru, but fortunately this particular journey was pretty mundane in comparison.
 I never felt the urge to bound through the bus to grab the wheel and Claire maintained her near perfect record of sleeping though every bus journey we ever undertake.

 The Fortress of Klis is immediately impressive.
 It sits just above the modern-day town, perfectly balanced on a steep-sided hill.
-From the town it is a short walk up the fortress, but the drop on the other side, the coastal side, is long and steep.
+From the town it is a short walk up to the fortress, but the drop on the other side, the coastal side, is long and steep.

 We spent an hour or so walking around the fortress, peering over the edge and taking in the amazing views.
 But the sun, and thus the heat, was intense so as soon as we had seen as much as we wanted we retreated back to the town for an ice cream and some cold drinks in the shade.